-Each candidate will be assigned an examination room, and will remain in that room for the 3 hours of the examination.
+Each candidate will be assigned an examination room, and will remain there for the 3 hours of the examination.
 The candidate will be informed of the names of the 6 examiners-2 in Obstetrics, 2 in Gynecology, and 2 in Office Practice and Women's Health-who will conduct their examination.
-If the candidate believes that one or more examiner would be inappropriate to provide them with a fair test, an alternate examiner will be provided.
+If the candidate believes that one or more examiner would be inappropriate, an alternate examiner will be provided.
 Each pair of examiners will award a grade in their area, but the final grade will be decided by members of the ABOG Board of Directors after reviewing all of the information from the examination.

-The test will consist of three, one-hour oral tests in each of the areas of Obstetrics, Gynecology, and Office Practice and Women's Health.
-Questions about communication, ethics and patient safety may be included in each of the 3 major areas.
+The test will consist of three, one-hour oral tests in the areas of Obstetrics, Gynecology, and Office Practice and Women's Health.
+Communication, ethics and patient safety questions may be included in each of the 3 major areas.
 Each hour will be divided into 2 sections of approximately 30 minutes in length.
-One section will be devoted to questions derived from the candidate's case list, and the other section will consist of several "structured and/or simulated cases" that have been written by ABOG.
+One section will be devoted to questions derived from the candidate's case list, and the other section will consist of "structured and/or simulated cases" written by ABOG.
 The structured cases are used to elicit the candidate's responses to specific clinical situations.
 The examination will be conducted in English.
-A list of the topics that may be covered in the examination can be found in Appendix C.
+A list of the topics that may be covered in the examination can be found in Appendix A.